mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 * EXP27 additional curve dataset (half-open left curve) t1_open_curve.csv
 * EXP28 same dataset, removed dropout layers completely

-## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Behavioral Cloning Project**